 Untitled RFK Project

-A memory: Julia is standing on the platform of the Middletown, NJ train station, across from her childhood home, holding her father’s hand.
-The train had three cars.
+June 8, 1968.
+Julia was standing on the platform of the Middletown, NJ train station, across from her childhood home, holding her father’s hand.
+She remembers the train had three cars.
 It was hot.
 That the doors to the train were open, front and back but the windows were closed.

-But the train she remembers never came to Middletown.
+The train had never gone through Middletown.
 It ran on the Jersey Central line through Edison.
 The memory of being in Middletown is real.
 The train being in Edison is real.
-And she, now thinking back to actually standing near the actual train when it actually passed, is not sure at all where that event took place.
+And Julia, now thinking back to actually standing near the actual train when it actually passed, is not sure at all where that event took place.

 Julia Brothers, co-creator/performer is an actor with passion for new work.
 Her current projects include the development of her first original work (the currently Untitled RFK Project) in collaboration with director Becca Wolff.
 Julia has originated many roles over the last three decades.
 Recent projects include Salesman (Workshop, Rough Draft Festival, LaGuardia Performing Arts Center) by Jeremy Tiang (dir Michael Leibenluft) in which she played Arthur Miller and the world premiere of the Kilbanes’ rock opera Weightless (dir Becca Wolff) at Z Space in San Francisco.
 Other world premieres include Broadway: Relatively Speaking - George Is Dead by Elaine May (dir John Turturro) Off-Broadway: Clever Little Lies by Joe DiPietro at Westside Arts.
 Regional: Women In Jeopardy at GEVA, Be Aggressive and Ambition Facing West at TheatreWorks Silicon Valley; and Seagull (as adapted by Libby Appel), Magic Forest Farm and Fortune at Marin Theatre Company, among others.
 Julia is a company member of The B Street Theatre and SF Playground, and was named MVP for Bay Area Theatre by the San Francisco Chronicle.